department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/job-search-and-counseling.md

 ### Can I get job-search counseling and employment coaching through VR&amp;E?

 You may be eligible for these benefits if you’re a Servicemember or Veteran with a service-connected disability and you:
-- Have an employment handicap or barrier (meaning your service-connected disability limits your ability to  prepare for, find, and keep a job that's consistent with your abilities, aptitudes, and interests), **and**
+- Have an employment handicap or barrier, **and**
 - Are enrolled in VR&E, **and**
 - Already have experience, education, or training in your field of interest

+**Note:** Having an employment handicap means your service-connected disability limits your ability to  prepare for, find, and keep suitable employment (a job that doesn’t make your disability worse, is stable, and matches your abilities, aptitudes, and interests).

 </div>